Seleção de materiais de impressão 3D: Um guia prático para impressões perfeitas

 3. Compare Key Traits: Use the table in Section 1 to compare remaining materials.
 For a protective phone case (FDM-compatible, orçamento <$50), ABS and PETG are top choices—ABS is tougher, PETG is easier to print.

-4. Test Small First: Print a small sample (Por exemplo, a 2cm x 2cm square) of your chosen material.
+4. Test Small First: Print a small sample (por exemplo, a 2cm x 2cm square) of your chosen material.
 Check if it’s strong enough, fits your needs, and prints well before doing the full part.

-Exemplo: A student needs to print a prototype for a school project (a small robot arm).
+Example: A student needs to print a prototype for a school project (a small robot arm).
 Their steps:

-2. Compatible materials: PLA, Abs, Petg.
+2. Compatible materials: PLA, ABS, PETG.

 3. Comparação: PLA is cheap but weak; ABS is tough but needs an enclosure; PETG is tough and easy to print.